StefanHasensperling/WS_Protocol/README.md

 # WS Protocol Client and Server Library

 This is an library that implements the Weihenstephan Standards Protocol (WS Protocol in short).
 You can find more information here: [WS Protocol - Weihenstephan-Standards](https://www.weihenstephan-standards.com/technical-information/communication-interface/ws-protocol/)
-The Weihenstephaner Standards are used for data exchange between industrial beverage filling machines and Data Aquisition systems/Manufacturing Execution Systems.
+The Weihenstephaner Standards are used for data exchange between industrial beverage filling machines and Data Acquisition systems/Manufacturing Execution Systems.
 This standard is particulary popular in European Manufacturers for "Carbonated Soft drink" and "Beer" filling equipment.
 The WS (Weihenstephaner Standard) defines certain "data points" (called Tags) that each machine can send to an requesting application, which holds production related data, so the connected application can calculate "Machine Efficiency", "Stand still times" and so on.
 It is basically meant to Standardize the data that each machine can hand out to MES applications to make it easier to integrate different manufacturers.
 The "Tags" define data such as: "Machine Operating State", "Current Bottles per Hour", "Total Filled Bottles", "Total of Bad product", etc.
 The Weihenstephaner Standard also defines "Machine Profiles", which defines which machine type (Filling Machine, Shrink Wrapper, Palletizer, etc.) must have which Tags available.

 # What is the WS Protocol?